urschrei/hexcover/README.md

 c = Point(0.0, 0.0)
 coverage = hexagon_coverage(c, 10)

-# coverage is a List of seven polygons.
+# coverage is a list of seven polygons.
 The first entry is the central polygon.
 # Subsequent entries begin directly above the central polygon, and proceed clockwise.
 ```